guanqun-yang/wordpress/_posts/2023-11-06-talk-notes-dcai.md

 -   When focusing on the subset of data whose labels could be corrected, more capable models (for example, ResNet-50 vs. ResNet-18) perform worse as they fit the random noise in the training set.

+# Lecture 8 - Encoding Human Priors

+Human priors could be encoded (i.e., finding a function to represent) into the ML pipeline in two ways.
+During training time, it could be done using data augmentation.
+During test time, this is done through prompt engineering with an LLM.

+-   Data Augmentation
+    -   Images: Flip, Rotation, Mobius transformation, Mixup.
+Mixup could be thought of as the linear interpolation of two images.
+    -   Texts: Back-translation.

 # Reference

 1. [Why it’s time for 'data-centric artificial intelligence' | MIT Sloan](https://mitsloan.mit.edu/ideas-made-to-matter/why-its-time-data-centric-artificial-intelligence)
 2. [Bad Data Costs the U.S. $3 Trillion Per Year](https://hbr.org/2016/09/bad-data-costs-the-u-s-3-trillion-per-year) (Harvard Business Review)
 3. [Bad Data: The $3 Trillion-Per-Year Problem That's Actually Solvable | Entrepreneur](https://www.entrepreneur.com/science-technology/bad-data-the-3-trillion-per-year-problem-thats-actually/393161)
+4.   [[1710.09412] mixup: Beyond Empirical Risk Minimization](https://arxiv.org/abs/1710.09412) (Zhang et al., ICLR 2017)